reddit-economics/economics-wiki/faq_basicincome.md

 * Elimination of nearly all welfare and tax expenditures - TANF, SNAP, EITC, mortgage interest deduction, standard deduction/personal exemption, retirement saving deductions, etc.
 * Current SS beneficiaries can choose between keeping SS or receiving UBI, but not both.
 Future SS is gradually wound down.

-Based on these parameters, the United States could afford a UBI of $4,452 per person based on current spending.
+Based on these parameters, the United States could afford a UBI of $4,452 per person per year based on current spending.
 Any larger number would require additional revenue.

 * **Will UBI reduce poverty traps?**